Aranteksupport/Aranteksupport.inzzii.com/index.md

 If you really want to take advantage of all the benefits of the app, you should have a tablet with NFC.
 NFC can be used with our **in app EFT solution!!** So **you don't need any EFT hardware!!!**. <br>
 We would like to inform you that the Peripheral Hardware needs to live up to certain demands.
-* When you want to connect for example a **printer** to the app, you need to have a Bluetooth or an IP printer that is **Epson TM-T88** compatible.
+* When you want to connect for example a **Printer** to the app, you need to have a Bluetooth or an IP printer that is **Epson TM-T88** compatible.
-* The **drawer** should be connected to your receipt printer via a special cash drawer connector, usually of RJ11 type (looks like the old telephone connector).
+* The **Drawer** should be connected to your receipt printer via a special cash drawer connector, usually of RJ11 type (looks like the old telephone connector).
-* About **EFT**, at the moment we are very busy with implementing an integrated EFT solution in the inzzii app.
+* About **EFT**, at the moment we are very busy with implementing an integrated EFT solution in the inzzii POS app.
 We intend to have it up and running in November 2022.
 * To scan from the app you need to connect a **QR-scanner**.
 Since a couple of years QR is the new way to scan, but a QR-scanner can also scan the old Barcodes.

 <div id= "POS"></div>